The Three "Selfs" of Indigenous Churches

 2. How did the three-self formula come into existence, and what problem was it meant to address?

-3. Why might some argue that Venn's original list of three "selfs" needs to be longer, and what are some proposed additions?
+3. Why might some argue that Venn's original list of three "selfs" needs to be longer, and what value can be attached to some of the proposed additions?

-4. How can the three (or four) "selfs" be used to help churches be vibrantly sustainable, culturally appropriate, and reproducible?
+4. How can the three (or four) "selfs" be used to help churches be resilient, sustainable, culturally appropriate, and reproducible?

 -- Howard Culbertson,